 Renin is an enzyme by the juxtaglomerular cells in the afferent arterioles in the kidney (there are also some in the efferent arterioles).
 They sense the blood pressure in these vessels.
 They secrete more renin in response to low blood pressure and less renin in response to high blood pressure.
 Renin converts angiotensinogen (released by the liver) into angiotensin I.

 Angiotensin I converts to angiotensin II in the lungs with the help of an enzyme called angiotensin-converting enzyme (ACE).
 Angiotensin II stimulates the release of aldosterone from the adrenal glands.

 Aldosterone is a mineralocorticoid steroid hormone.
-It acts on the kidney to:
+It acts on the nephrons in the kidneys to:

 - Increase sodium reabsorption from the distal tubule

 - Increase potassium secretion from the distal tubule

 - Increase hydrogen secretion from the collecting ducts

 Primary hyperaldosteronism is when the adrenal glands are directly responsible for producing too much aldosterone.
 Serum renin will be low as the high blood pressure suppresses it.